Snuff film: The Guinea Pig films

-The first two films in the Japanese Guinea Pig series, Guinea Pig: Devil's Experiment and Guinea Pig 2: Flower of Flesh and Blood (both released in 1985) are designed to look like snuff films; the video is grainy and unsteady, as if recorded by amateurs, and extensive practical and special effects are used to imitate such features as internal organs and graphic wounds.
-The sixth film in the series, Mermaid in a Manhole (1988), allegedly served as an inspiration for Japanese serial killer Tsutomu Miyazaki, who murdered several preschool girls in the late 1980s.
+The first two films in the Japanese Guinea Pig horror film series, Guinea Pig: Devil's Experiment and Guinea Pig 2: Flower of Flesh and Blood (both released in 1985) are designed to look like snuff films; the video is grainy and unsteady, as if recorded by amateurs, and extensive practical and special effects are used to imitate such features as internal organs and graphic wounds.
+It was later alleged that Flower of Flesh and Blood had been an inspiration for Japanese serial killer Tsutomu Miyazaki, who murdered several preschool girls in the late 1980s.
+However, Miyazaki apparently owned a copy of another film in the series and not of that specific one.

 In 1991, actor Charlie Sheen became convinced that Flower of Flesh and Blood depicted an actual homicide and contacted the FBI.
 The FBI initiated an investigation but closed it after the series' producers released a "making of" film demonstrating the special effects used to simulate the murders.

 Cannibal Holocaust

-The Italian director Ruggero Deodato was charged after rumors that the depictions of the killing of the main actors in his film Cannibal Holocaust (1980) were real.
-He was able to clear himself of the charges after the actors made an appearance in court and on television.
+The Italian horror film Cannibal Holocaust (1980), which depicts various atrocities recorded and in some cases committed by a fictional documentary crew, caused director Ruggero Deodato and the producers to be charged for obscenity in Italy.
+During the film's release in France, a magazine suggested that some of the deaths depicted in the film were real.
+While rumors later alleged that the director was at some point formally charged with murder, there is no evidence that this was the case.
+Deodato said that he was actually suspected by the Italian judiciary, but was able to clear himself by asking cast members to appear in court.

 Other than graphic gore, the film contains several scenes of sexual violence and the genuine deaths of six animals onscreen and one off screen, issues which find Cannibal Holocaust in the midst of controversy to this day.
 It has also been claimed that Cannibal Holocaust is banned in over 50 countries, although this has never been verified.
 In 2006, Entertainment Weekly magazine named Cannibal Holocaust as the 20th most controversial film of all time.

 August Underground trilogy

-This trilogy of horror films, which depict graphic tortures and murders, is shot as if it were amateur footage made by a serial killer and his accomplices.
+This trilogy of horror films (2001, 2003 and 2007), which depict graphic tortures and murders, is shot as if it were amateur footage made by a serial killer and his accomplices.
 In 2005, director and lead actor Fred Vogel, who was traveling with copies of the first two films to attend a horror film festival in Canada, was arrested by Canadian customs pending charges of transporting obscene materials into the country.
 The charges were eventually dropped after Vogel had spent ten hours in custody.